March 24, 2023 | Amanda Khatri

 Following Brexit, the UK Government seeks to give its financial services a facelift with new regulations that allow firms to thrive and innovate.

-With over £11 trillion of assets managed by firms, the UK is a “leading centre for asset management.”
+With over £11 trillion of assets managed by firms, the UK is a “leading center for asset management.”
 The

 Camille Blackburn, Director of Wholesale Buy-Side, commented: